davidwonghk/hackai2018-brooklyn_house/README.md

 ## Progress
-Only the preliminary data-preprocessing was done in the one and half of hackathon
+Only the preliminary data-preprocessing was done in the hackathon in one and half days

 https://github.com/davidwonghk/hackai2018-brooklyn_house/blob/master/pre-processing/README.md